DNS CAA Record Explained — Certificate Authority Authorization

 Even if you think your domain is low-risk, CAA records are worth adding:

-- Domains with websites — Prevent unauthorized CAs from issuing certificates that could be used for phishing or man-in-the-middle attacks against your users.
+- Domains with websites — Reduce the chance that a non-authorized public CA issues a certificate that could be used for phishing or man-in-the-middle attacks against your users.

-- Domains without websites — A domain that does not serve web traffic should have
+- Domains without websites — A domain that does not serve web traffic can use

-issue ";"to deny all certificate issuance.
-This prevents attackers from obtaining a certificate and setting up a convincing fake site using your domain. - Parked or inactive domains — These are frequent targets.
+issue ";"to tell compliant public CAs to deny certificate issuance.
+This reduces the risk of attackers obtaining a publicly trusted certificate and setting up a convincing fake site using your domain. - Parked or inactive domains — These are frequent targets.
 An attacker with a valid certificate for your parked domain can create a phishing site that browsers will show as secure.

-CAA records, combined with DNSSEC and monitoring through iodef reporting, form a strong certificate issuance policy that protects your domain regardless of how it is used.
+CAA records, combined with DNSSEC and monitoring through iodef reporting, form a stronger certificate issuance policy for domains that use public certificates or should explicitly deny them.

 Adding CAA Records in DNScale